 Face to Face: The Craniofacial Program Portrait Project is the first program of its kind in the United States.
 Studio Incamminati's artists, in partnership with The Craniofacial Program at The Children's Hospital of Philadelphia and the Edwin and Fannie Gray Hall Center for Human Appearance at the University of Pennsylvania, painted portraits of children and adolescents with craniofacial conditions to help them see themselves in a different light.

 Since the program started, 12 patients with craniofacial conditions, between the ages of 7 and 25 years, have been paired with artists from Studio Incamminati.
 Psychologists documented each patient's experience of being a portrait subject and measured whether it impacted their psychosocial functioning.

 The portraits themselves were completed over multiple sittings which enabled each patient, artist and the patients’ family to develop a unique relationship.
 Patients and artists collaborated on the composition of the portraits.
 Patients were able to choose clothes that expressed themselves and to pick out the pose that felt most comfortable to them.
 Each participant received a framed print of his or her completed portrait.

 The artists and patients were interviewed about their experiences with the project before and after the portraits were painted.
-The exit interviews reveal that the project had a positive impact on how participants felt about themselves, enhancing their resilience and helping them look at themselves in a more positive light.
+The exit interviews revealed that the project had a positive impact on how participants felt about themselves, enhancing their resilience and helping them look at themselves in a more positive light.